astral-sh/ruff-vscode/README.md

 ### Native Server

-The native server supports Jupyter Notebooks out of the box.
-Unlike `ruff-lsp`, the native server requires the user to explicitly include Jupyter Notebooks in the set of files to lint and format.
+Jupyter Notebook support was stabilized in [Ruff `0.6.0`](https://astral.sh/blog/ruff-v0.6.0#jupyter-notebooks-are-now-linted-and-formatted-by-default) and is now linted and formatted by default.
+Before this version, the native server required users to explicitly include Jupyter Notebooks in the set of files to be linted and formatted.
 This can be done by updating the [`extend-include`](https://docs.astral.sh/ruff/settings/#extend-include) setting in the Ruff configuration file.

 ```toml
 [tool.ruff]
 extend-include = ["*.ipynb"]
 ```

-Refer to the [Jupyter Notebook discovery](https://docs.astral.sh/ruff/configuration/#jupyter-notebook-discovery) section of the Ruff documentation for more information.
+For more information, refer to the [Jupyter Notebook discovery](https://docs.astral.sh/ruff/configuration/#jupyter-notebook-discovery) section of the Ruff documentation.

 [notebook document synchronization]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#notebookDocument_synchronization